CivicActions/accessibility/_guide/defect-priority.md

 Teams may evaluate an issue further with respect to its impact on specific content, functionality, or usability.
 Reasons for adjustment should be included in the ticket description, and when new patterns or examples are identified they should be considered for inclusion in the table.

+This [worked modal accessibility incident](https://frontendatlas.com/incidents/modal-screen-reader-failure) shows how escaped focus, a missing dialog name, and failed focus return can turn component interference into a primary workflow failure.

 <table class="usa-table">
   <thead>
     <tr>